Tremors (1990 film): Plot

 Valentine "Val" McKee and Earl Bassett are handymen working in Perfection, Nevada, an isolated settlement in the high desert east of the Sierra Nevada mountains.
 They eventually get tired of their jobs and leave for Bixby, the nearest town.
 As they leave, they discover the dead body of another resident, Edgar Deems, perched atop an electrical tower, still grasping the tower's crossbeams and his rifle.
 Jim Wallace, the town's doctor, determines that Edgar died of dehydration, apparently having been too afraid to climb down.

 Later on, an unseen creature kills shepherd Fred and his flock of sheep.
 Val and Earl discover his severed head and believe that a serial killer is on the loose.
 Two construction workers ignore Val and Earl's warning and are killed by the same creature, causing a rock slide.
 Val and Earl try to find help after warning the residents, but find the phone lines are dead and that the rock slide has blocked the only road out of town.
 Out of sight, a snake-like creature wraps itself around their truck's rear axle, but is torn apart when Val stomps on the accelerator and drives away, and is discovered when they return to town.

 Val and Earl borrow horses to ride to Bixby for help.
-They come upon Wallace and his wife's buried station wagon near their trailer, but the couple is missing (having been killed the previous night).
+They come upon Wallace and his wife's buried station wagon near their trailer, but the couple is missing.
 As they press on, an enormous burrowing worm-like monster suddenly erupts out of the ground, revealing the snake-like creature to be one of the worm's many tentacled "tongues".
 Thrown from their horses, the men flee with the monster in pursuit.
 The chase ends when the eyeless creature crashes through the concrete wall of an aqueduct, dying from the impact.
 Rhonda LeBeck, a graduate student conducting seismology tests in the area, stumbles onto the scene; she deduces from previous readings that three other worms are in the area.
 Rhonda, Val, and Earl become trapped overnight atop a cluster of boulders near one of the worms, and surmise that the creatures hunt their prey by detecting seismic vibrations.
-The trio then find some discarded poles and use them to pole vault over to nearby boulders, eventually reaching Rhonda's truck and escaping.
+The trio then finds some discarded poles, uses them to pole vault over to nearby boulders, and eventually reaches Rhonda's truck, narrowly escaping the creature.